-Shareholders of large and small companies have a right under Michigan law to inspect company documents.
+Shareholders of large and small companies have a right under Michigan law to inspect company documents and records.

 For instance, a proper purpose might exist where a shareholder has doubts that corporate affairs are being properly conducted by directors or management.
 Conversely, a shareholder’s “idle curiosity” may not constitute a proper purpose for an inspection request.

 A company has 5 days after receiving a proper demand to allow an inspection.
-If the company does not permit inspect as described, or puts unreasonable conditions on the inspection, the shareholder may seek court intervention.
+If the company does not permit the inspection as described or puts unreasonable conditions on the inspection, the shareholder may seek court intervention.

 Shareholders should consult with an experienced business attorney when seeking inspection of corporate documents, and companies should do the same when receiving an inspection demand.

 Minority shareholders in smaller companies have legal protection against mistreatment from majority shareholders.

 Minority shareholders who are subject to willfully unfair and oppressive acts by directors, officers, or others in control of the company are entitled to relief.

 Michigan law defines “willfully unfair and oppressive conduct” as “a continuing course of conduct or a significant action or series of actions that substantially interferes with the interest of the shareholder as a shareholder.”
 Some examples of willfully oppressive conduct include: